A NSW Government website

 Georges River

-Our water quality monitoring program has shown the Georges River estuary to have fair water quality.
+Our water quality monitoring program has shown the Georges River estuary to have good water quality.
 Find out more about the estuary and its unique features.

 Two large water storages, the Woronora Dam and Prospect Reservoir, are situated in this catchment and are used for Sydney’s water supply.
 Liverpool Weir defines the upper tidal limit of the Georges River estuary.